How to Export a WordPress Site Quickly and Efficiently

-Before we talk about how to export a WordPress website, let’s take a minute to understand what we are exporting and in what formats.
+Before we talk about the different methods to export a site, let’s take a minute to understand what we are exporting and in what formats.

 1. Files contain all the code used to run your site successfully, right from the core WordPress software powering your site, to the plugins and themes you install to extend its functionality.

-2. Database contains, unsurprisingly, all the data on your site.
+2. The database contains, unsurprisingly, all the data on your site.
 The data could be anything, right from user account data like logins and passwords, to user-generated content like pages, posts, comments, and so on.

 • Pages are the building blocks of your site.
 It displays content and can be made up of text, images, videos, etc.